whosonfirst/go-rasterzen/README.md

 * Labels... it's easiest just to not even think about them yet.

-* There is caching but no cache invalidation, yet
+* There is caching but only minimal cache invalidation, and it's still kind of buggy.

 ## Install